Information about the Student and Parent Loan Programs at Cottey

 - You and your child must not be in default on a federal education loan or owe an overpayment on a federal education grant and must not have been convicted of, or pled no contest or guilty to, a crime involving fraud in obtaining funds under the Act.

 - You must not have an adverse credit history (unless you can document extenuating circumstances or obtain an endorser who does not have an adverse credit history).

 The 2013-14 interest rate on a Direct PLUS loan is a fixed rate of 6.41%.
 There is an origination fee of 4.204% of the principal amount of each loan you receive.
-If a parent wishes to apply for a Federal Direct PLUS Loan, they should complete and submit the PLUS loan information form to the financial aid office.
-This form is available on the Information and financial forms page.
+If the parent of a dependent student is interested in applying for a Federal Direct PLUS Loan, the parent should go to https://studentloans.gov, sign in with their own FAFSA PIN, click on request a Direct PLUS Loan, select Parent PLUS, and complete the required information.

 + Alternative Loans: